M&G to oppose private equity bid for UK events group Hyve - FT

 Redwheel fund manager David Stewart and Douglas Smith, managing partner at Blackmoor Investment Partners also plan to vote against the deal, the report added.

-U.S. investment fund Providence Equity earlier this month recommended a cash offer price of 108 pence per share to take over Hyve, valuing the company at around 320 million pounds ($392.83 million).
+U.S. investment fund Providence Equity earlier this month recommended a cash offer price of 1.08 pounds per share to take over Hyve, valuing the company at around 320 million pounds ($392.83 million).

 M&G, Redwheel and Blackmoor are among the top 20 shareholders of Hyve, according to Refinitiv data.

+When asked to comment, Redwheel directed Reuters to a March 15 statement which said that the offer price of 1.08 pounds per share "significantly undervalues" Hyve's potential and it does not intend to tender its shares.

-Hyve, Providence Equity, M&G, Redwheel and Blackmoor did not immediately respond to a Reuters request for comment.
+Hyve, Providence Equity, M&G and Blackmoor did not immediately respond to a Reuters request for comment.

 ($1 = 0.8146 pounds)